protontypes/open-sustainable-technology/README.md

 - [TurbulenceConvection.jl](https://github.com/CliMA/TurbulenceConvection.jl) - Provides a framework for testing parameterizations of clouds and turbulence.
 - [xinvert](https://github.com/miniufo/xinvert) - A Python package to invert or solve many classical problems in atmospheric sciences and physical oceanography.
 - [ACE](https://github.com/ai2cm/ace) - A 200M-parameter, autoregressive machine learning emulator of an existing comprehensive 100-km resolution global atmospheric model.
+- [Pace](https://github.com/NOAA-GFDL/pace) - An implementation of the FV3GFS / SHiELD atmospheric model developed by NOAA/GFDL using the NDSL middleware in Python, itself based on GT4Py and DaCe

 ### Atmospheric Dispersion and Transport
 - [MPTRAC](https://github.com/slcs-jsc/mptrac) - A Lagrangian particle dispersion model for the analysis of atmospheric transport processes in the free troposphere and stratosphere.